vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 ![Design](images/design.png)

-When designing a token using the taxonomy, you will pick from one of these four lower branches of fungible (fractional or whole) and non-fungible (fractional or singleton) and select it as a starting design surface.
+When designing a token using the taxonomy, you will pick from one of these six lower branches of fungible (fractional or whole) and non-fungible (fractional, whole or singleton) or hybrid as a starting design surface.

 Behavior artifacts and properties appear in lists like menu palets you can drag and drop inside your design surface to design a new token.
 The taxonomy will block behaviors or behavior combinations that do not mix for the base token type you have selected.